kiraoyd/Almost-Died-Today/JOURNAL.md

 Casey pointed out I was missing templates.rs for the Tera templating, I'll go add that now!

-Also thanks to casey, I learned that anythign set to NOTNULL in my db including the PKID, will not need to be an option type in its corresponding struct feild.
+Also thanks to casey, I learned that anything set to NOT NULL in my db including the PKID, will not need to be an option type in its corresponding struct feild.
 To that point, I only need to use the .map() function on feilds that are an Option type.
 .map(|x| x) sets the closure inside the map function, to say: if there is a value here, keep it, otherwise return None